"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Results

 \textbf{Less Awareness of What Colleagues are Working On}.
 Experiencing this issue was associated with a decrease in team productivity.
 This is a concern because 58\% of survey respondents reported experiencing this issue.
-If experienced as a major issue the drop in team productivity was double than the drop when experienced as a minor issue.
+When experienced as a major issue, the drop in team productivity was roughly double the drop when experienced as a minor issue.

 \textbf{Ability to Brainstorm with Team Members}.
 A decrease in the ability to brainstorm with team members was associated with a drop in team productivity, and similarly, an increase in ability to brainstorm was associated with an increase in team productivity.
 This is an important finding because 57\% of respondents reported a decrease in the ability to brainstorm with team members (see Table \ref{Q12LikertTable}), and we can now report that this is also associated with a decrease in team productivity.
 This is also relevant given several respondents made comments in the WFH-Survey about challenges related to collaboration work with team members, particularly brainstorming.
 As one participant put it, \myquotex{brainstorming activities that need whiteboard and involve more passionate conversation progresses slower than before and can be frustrating.}{R_1lbimxXMqOnnKkP}